Rex Tillerson's career as secretary of state under Trump

 Here’s what you need to know about Tillerson's career as secretary of state.

+March 15, 2018 -- Fox News learned that Tillerson’s plan, as of now, is to stay at the department until March 22 and then return to Texas.
+He officially remains secretary of state through the 31st.

 March 13, 2018 -- In a tweet, Trump announced that Tillerson was out as secretary of state.
-He will be replaced by Mike Pompeo, the current director of the CIA.
+He will be replaced by Pompeo, the current director of the CIA, Trump said.

 Dec.
 4 - Dec.
-8, 2017 -- Tillerson embarked on a trip to Europe, which will include a number of activities, among them the NATO Foreign Ministers meeting in Brussels, the Organization for Security and Co-operation in Europe (OSCE) Ministerial Council in Vienna and meeting "senior French leaders" in Paris, the State Department says.
+8, 2017 -- Tillerson embarked on a trip to Europe, which included a number of activities, among them the NATO Foreign Ministers meeting in Brussels, the Organization for Security and Co-operation in Europe (OSCE) Ministerial Council in Vienna and meeting "senior French leaders" in Paris, the State Department said.

 Dec.
 3, 2017 -- In an interview broadcast on "Fox News Sunday," national security adviser H.R.
 McMaster said he's "not aware of any plan at all" to replace Tillerson.